 Not a Résumé/CV.
 Just an informal overview of more than fifty years in the I.T.
 Industry… which means dates are approximate!

-Currently I am working as an app developer, specializing in motorsport-related apps for both iOS and Android markets.
+For several years I worked as an app developer, specializing in motorsport-related apps for both iOS and Android markets.

 Please see the Motorsports Page for more details.